wesgarbee/austincodingacademy.com/_drafts/student-highlight-lillian-situ.md

 ---
 ## Just one of our students who has found her dream job!

 Every month we like to feature our outstanding students at Austin Coding Academy.
-ACA’s student body is as diverse as it is interesting and we’d like to give ya’ll the opportunity to get to know them a little better.
+ACA’s student body is as diverse as it is interesting and we’d like to give everyone the opportunity to get to know them a little better.
 Our students make Austin Coding Academy the great place that it is.

 This week we’re putting the spotlight on Lillian Situ.
 Lillian completed the Full Stack JavaScript program in December 2017 and now she is employed as a Software Engineer at data.world!
 We asked her to reflect on herself and her time at Austin Coding Academy.